 Many people cannot resist the urge to buy a dog or cat from a puppy (mill) store or online where the unscrupulous, unethical purveyors display dogs and cats like shiny inanimate objects.
-The real problem occurs once the dog comes home with you and the costly lifelong project of providing health care (psychological and physiological) dog training and behavior modification (that is far more pronounced with puppy mill dogs than with non-puppy mill dogs) is overwhelming.1-2 Although flawed, the typical humane thought cycle goes something like this: if I leave the dog in the window display, he/she will suffer so I should save them.
-The problem with this line of thinking and logic is that by your “saving” a dog in the window or by buying a pet on the internet, you simply create another void to be filled for this slave trade business.
-Your buying, (aka the demand) keeps the puppy mill in business and creates another empty cage to be filled and the never-ending cycle continues in perpetuity.
+The real problem occurs once the dog comes home with a family and the costly lifelong project of providing health care (psychological and physiological) dog training and behavior modification (that is far more costly and lengthy with puppy mill dogs than with non-puppy mill dogs) is overwhelming.1-2 Although flawed, the typical well-meaning thought goes something like this: if I leave the dog in the window display, he/she will suffer so I should save them.
+The problem with this line of thinking and logic is that by “saving” a dog in the window or by buying a pet online, it simply creates demand and another void to be filled for this slave trade business.
+Buying (demand) keeps the puppy mills in business and creates another empty cage to be filled and the never-ending cycle continues in perpetuity.

 Puppies for Sale

 Behind the scene is equally if not more disturbing.
-Puppies aren’t created out of thin air, there is a slave bitch somewhere, that you will never see or be shown, living in squalor and in deplorable conditions, with congenital and genetic abnormalities, rampant health problems, living with enormous pain and suffering, being used as a slave, baby making machine, artificially inseminated or otherwise repeatedly raped every pregnancy cycle.
+Puppies aren’t created out of thin air, there is a slave bitch somewhere, that you will never see or be shown, living in squalor and in deplorable conditions, with congenital and genetic abnormalities, rampant health problems, living with enormous pain and suffering, being used as a slave, baby-making machine, artificially inseminated or otherwise repeatedly raped every pregnancy cycle.
 These “living” conditions and abusive practices are not fit for any life form.
-When this bitch is considered no longer useful/profitable (aka: she can’t have babies any longer) she is killed discarded and recklessly, heartlessly thrown away like callously discarding an old newspaper.
-Make no mistake about it, puppy mills (many dog breeders) are cold, heartless, salespeople, purely in the business to make money.
-They could care less about others life (other than their own), pain, suffering, you, a dogs physical, morphological, emotional, behavioral, medical health or problems after they leave their jail cell store/home, and are the antithesis of humane and compassionate.
-Shoppers that patronize these stores (internet or physical) not only keep these nefarious people in business but validate their existence.
+When this bitch is considered no longer useful/profitable (aka: she can’t have babies any longer) she is killed discarded and recklessly and heartlessly thrown away like callously discarding an old newspaper.
+Make no mistake about it, puppy mills (most dog breeders) are salespeople, purely in the business to make money.
+They could care less about other lives (other than their own), pain, suffering, you, a dog’s physical, morphological, emotional, behavioral, medical health or problems after they leave their jail cell store/internet site, and are the antithesis of humane and compassionate.
+Online shoppers that patronize these stores (internet or physical) not only keep these nefarious people in business but validate their existence.

 The Pain & Suffering of Internet & Puppy Store Dogs

 Recently, veterinarian Frank McMillan from the Best Friends Animal Society and a team of researchers at the University of Pennsylvania in Philadelphia conducted research that appeared in the Journal of the American Veterinary Medical Association that looked at the “differences in health and behavioral characteristics between dogs obtained as puppies from pet stores/online/puppy mills and those obtained from noncommercial breeders.”3 The results were not surprising.
-Dogs sold in pet stores or the internet were more fearful of people, dogs, novel environments and situations and just about everything, aggressive, less social with other dogs and humans, more difficult to train, more prone to escaping from the house, had humping/mounting issues, were more difficult to house train and overall much less psychologically sound.
+Dogs sold in pet stores or on the internet were more fearful of people, dogs, novel environments and situations and just about everything.
+The dogs were also more aggressive, less social with other dogs and humans, more difficult to train, more prone to escaping from the house, had humping/mounting issues, were more difficult to house train and overall much less psychologically sound.

-The debilitating physiological and psychological health effects of puppy mill dogs have led to banning the sale of dogs in pet stores in many places around the world including Miami Beach!
+The debilitating physiological and psychological health effects of puppy mill dogs have led to banning the sale of dogs in pet stores in many places around the world including Miami Beach and in Los Angeles California!
 Dogs sold in pet stores or online come from what the industry euphemistically calls “puppy farms” but the rest of the world knows as “puppy mills.”

 These puppy mills rear dogs in the same way that factory farmers rear sentient pigs, cows, and chickens to be used for food, unethically and without choice or rights of any kind.
 Dogs are kept in wire cages, do not see the light of day, and live in their own feces and excrement.
 These dogs receive no socialization, training, mental or physical stimulation or personal attention or love from human beings.

 Considering how rare it is for a group of scientists to offer their opinions on a subject, the research above offers some very strong statements. “we cannot recommend that puppies be obtained from pet stores.”
-I would add to that, and most breeders.
+I would add, and most breeders.
 Until the shelters are empty, please adopt don’t shop.